 The Moffett Federal Airfield CLUP Consistency Alternative would ensure that the Project is consistent with the guidelines for Moffett Federal Airfield CLUP, thereby avoiding or reducing potential impacts to land use and aircraft hazards.
-This alternative would be similar to the Project, with the exception of reduced maximum allowable building heights and restricted land uses, including a potential activity center, in all areas subject to CLUP restrictions.
-Specifically, the CLUP restricts maximum building heights in the Project area within and adjacent to the runway protection and safety zones, with parcels closest to the end of the runway generally being limited to 0 to 2 stories in height and those farther from the end of the runway, west of Maude Avenue, permitted to construct buildings of up to 8 stories.
+This alternative would be similar to the Project, with the exception of reduced maximum allowable building heights reduced employment density and restricted land uses, including a potential activity center, in all areas subject to CLUP restrictions.
+Specifically, the CLUP restricts maximum building heights in the Project area within and adjacent to the runway protection and safety zones, with parcels closest to the end of the runway generally being limited to 0 to 2 stories 107 feet in height and those farther from the end of the runway, west of Maude Avenue, permitted to construct buildings of up to 8 stories 182 feet, well above any height restrictions considered by the Project (see Figure 3.6-1).
 Building height limitations are governed by a complex formula related to the relationship to mean sea level (MSL).
 Existing elevation of most of the Project area is approximately 55 feet above MSL.
 At this elevation and under this Alternative, building heights within the majority of this 150-acre area would be limited to 4 to 8 stories.
 As the employment density within the CLUP Safety Zones would be reduced, this would further reduce the number of employees subject to aircraft safety hazards as well as reducing traffic generation and other impacts.
 This alternative was discarded because it did not meet the Project objectives regarding employment and because the proposed Project includes mechanisms to reduce CLUP consistency issues and all future development within areas subject to Airfield influence would be subject to review for consistency with the CLUP.